 Last year I stumbled upon a travel radio show that soon became my internship.
 (Fordham sends out a weekly email with tons of internship opportunities- luckily, I got the fun one.)
 I've since worked for Let's Travel! to improve the social network, publish the newsletter, and help with the show.
 Over the summer, I came up with the idea to produce a show that marries travel and education.
 After meeting study abroad students, doing some research, and writing a script, it finally happened!

-as most college students spent the afternoon sitting in classes, eating in the caf, and studying hard, I spent the afternoon hosting a radio show that I produced.
+So, as most college students spent the afternoon sitting in classes, eating in the caf, and studying hard, I spent the afternoon hosting a radio show that I produced.

 Take a look-- or a listen: